compare

 - Billing is the business you sell, not a module inside a clinical workflow

-- You want to pay per client practice, not per provider, so adding staff or providers inside a practice costs nothing extra
+- You want to pay per claim, not per provider and not per practice, so adding staff, providers, or client practices costs nothing extra

 - Your team is organized by function (posters, denial leads, follow-up) and needs cross-practice work queues